cdig/take-and-make/README.md

   return "Once upon a time, #{subject} walked into the woods. #{subject} was eaten by a giant spider.
 The end.
 (OR IS IT?)"
 ```

 The value can be of any type, and is optional.
-If you don't give a value, you're registering *the fact something happened*.
+If you don't give a value, you're registering *the fact that something happened*.

 ```coffee
 Make("Ready")